 There is something about D.Gray-man that makes you think, that makes you wonder, and that makes you shocked and surprised at the littlest of things.

-The main character is one that is perhaps not easily identified with, but easily understood.
+character is one that is perhaps not easily identified with, but easily understood.
 His emotions, his feelings, his goals and his dreams, all these are splayed out in front of the reader.
 Perhaps not clearly, perhaps not in-your-face, but these themes come subtly across, and whilst these themes might be, like most shonen mangas, slightly clichéd and all too hopeful, D.Gray-man manages to bring them across such that they are believable.

 D.Gray-man lets you empathize with the characters, there are never too many of them, and there are never any that you can really hate.
 Most of the villains [with the exception of the main one who epitomizes pure evil] have this inherent innocence, pardon the pun, to them, and at the same time there is something not quite pure in each and every one of the heroes.